alexanderflorean/BSc-JavSoCoClassifier/dissertation/bullet_points_design.md

   * short text on how they are relevant to the work.
   * How they are used to guide the work
   * RQ's
     * RQ 1.
-Is it possible to map architectural concerns through machine learning?
+How well can we map software architectural concerns through machine learning?
     * RQ 2.
 Which input is most suitable for creating a classifier?
     * RQ 3.
 How large dataset is needed to create a satisfactory classifier?
     * RQ 4.
 Which of the chosen classifiers is the best one for the task?